deepfence/ThreatMapper/docs/docs/architecture/sensors.md

 ---
-title: Sensor Agent container
+title: Sensor Agent
 ---

-# Sensor Agent containers
+# Sensor Agent

 ThreatMapper Sensors are deployed on your production platforms, directly on each production host.
-They are deployed in the form of a privileged container (the 'Sensor Agent container').
+They are deployed in the form of a privileged container (the 'Sensor Agent').
 They communicate securely with your ThreatMapper Management Console, taking instructions to retrieve SBOMs and run scans, and forwarding telemetry data.

 The sensors support the following production platforms: